-The troops that I had just finished bombing and strafing gave me food, water, cigarettes and even a I was flying a close support mission and I good.
-After three days on the front a wentually
+The troops that I had just finished bombing and strafing gave me food, water, cigarettes and even a magazine to look at.
+My treatment here was very good.
+After three days on the front I was transferred by truck further north and eventually deposited in a Chinese hospital.
+I was in this hospital for almost a month and received first rate care from the doctors and nurses.